 The effect of 20 mg, 80 mg, and 300 mg of toremifene on QT interval was evaluated in a double-blind, randomized study in healthy male subjects aged 18 to 45 years.
 The QT interval was measured at steady state of toremifene (Day 5 of dosing), including the time of peak plasma concentration (Tmax), at 13 time points (4 ECGs/time point) over 24 hours post dose in a time matched analysis.
 The 300 mg dose of toremifene (approximately five times the highest recommended dose 60 mg) was chosen because this dose produces exposure to toremifene that will cover the expected exposures that may result from potential drug interactions and hepatic impairment [see DRUG INTERACTIONS].

 Dose and concentration-related increases in the QTc interval and T wave changes were observed (see Table 1).
-These effects are believed to be caused by toremifene and N-demethyltoremifene.
-Toremifene had no effects on heart rate, PR and QRS interval duration [see BOXED WARNING and WARNINGS AND PRECAUTIONS].
+These effects are believed to be caused by toremifene and N-demethyltoremiifene.
+Toremifene had no effects on heart rate, PR and QRS interval duration [see BOX WARNING and WARNINGS AND PRECAUTIONS].